-1. The packaging materials used in the finished products by the Group's Planting and Manufacturing Operation as well as Supporting Service Operation include plastic of 70.4300 tonnes (woven bag, stretch film etc.) and wood of 39.0000 tonnes (wooden crates, wooden pallet etc.).
+- 1. The packaging materials used in the finished products by the Group's Planting and Manufacturing Operation as well as Supporting Service Operation include plastic (woven bag, stretch film etc.) of 265.0700 tonnes (2018: 89.6317 tonnes) and wood (wooden crates, wooden pallet etc.) of 17.3000 tonnes (2018: 15.6188 tonnes). - 2.
+The 168.3% increases in the total packaging material used and 235.3% increase in intensity was due to the increased use of plastic materials of the Planting and Manufacturing Operation to comply with new mandatory regulatory packaging standards gazetted in Jamaica.

 The Group's Planting and Manufacturing Operation as well as Supporting Service Operation have placed great emphasis on the recycling of packaging materials and tried to minimise the total packaging materials used in order to reduce the generation of waste and save the cost of packaging materials.
-During the year, it is estimated that about 47.0800 tonnes (approximately 43.0229%) of the wooden crates and plastic woven bag have been reused and recycled or resold to local recycling agents.
+During the year, it is estimated that about 17.3000 tonnes (approximately 6.1%) (2018: 15.6188 tonnes (approximately 14.8%) of the wooden crates and plastic woven bag have been reused, and recycled or resold to local recycling agents.